Enrollment of Students

 Unaccompanied homeless youth may enroll without documents and without the help of an adult.
 Unaccompanied homeless youth includes any child who is "not in the physical custody of a parent or guardian."
 Falling within this definition are students who have run away from home, been thrown out of their home, or been abandoned or separated from their parents or guardians.

 Homeless youth are entitled to immediate enrollments and their families are not required to prove residency regarding school enrollment.
 These students should be enrolled without delay, in the district where they are presently residing, or continue their education in the district of prior attendance.
-See the McKinney-Vento Act, 42 U.S.C. §11431 et seq. and the BEC 42 U.S.C. §11431 et seq.
-Education for Homeless Youth for more details.
+See the McKinney-Vento Act, 42 U.S.C. §11431 et seq. and the Education for Homeless Youth BEC for more details.

 Pre-Adoptive and Adoptive Students

-The Federal Adoption Assistance Program, among other things, provides for adoption assistance payments to encourage the placement of certain hard-to-place children with adoptive parents, 42 U.S.C. §673.
+The Federal Adoption Assistance Program, among other things, provides for adoption assistance payments to encourage the placement of certain hard-to-place children with adoptive parents, (42 U.S.C. §673).
 Pennsylvania has adopted companion legislation, known as the Adoption Opportunities Act.
 See 62 P.S. §771 et seq.
-Children living with preadoptive parents who are receiving adoption assistance subsidies, pre-adoptive foster payments, or other payments such as Supplemental Security Income (SSI) or Transitional Assistance for Needy Families (TANF), are entitled to attend school in the school district in which the pre-adoptive parents reside.
+Children living with pre-adoptive parents who are receiving adoption assistance subsidies, pre-adoptive foster payments, or other payments such as SSI or TANF, are entitled to attend school in the school district in which the pre-adoptive parents reside.

 Notwithstanding receipt of any of the above payments, children living in pre-adoptive situations are considered residents of the school district in which their pre-adoptive parents reside under 24 P.S. §13-1302.
 Children living with adoptive parents are entitled to all free school privileges accorded to resident school children of the district under 24 P.S. §13-1302.